Why do I have to pay for parking?

 - Loading Zones/White and Yellow Curbs

 Semester parking permits or daily permits are not required on weekends or on holidays when University offices are closed.
 They are, however, required during Intersession and Summer Session.
 Parking tickets are issued year round for all illegal parking.

 Where can I Park?

 Where can I buy a parking permit?

-Student semester parking permits are available for sale online.
-To purchase a permit, you must access your Parking Account by logging into the Campus Portal
+Student semester parking permits are available for sale online and in person.
+To purchase a permit online, you must access your Parking Account by logging into the Campus Portal

 , click on the "Parking" tab then follow the steps.
 For more information regarding online semester permit sales please click here